I've seen about 38,000 posts on how to say "I love you" in foreign languages.

 I have a friend that, for the purposes of this article, we can call Ted.

-Well, Ted went on a couple of dates with this girl named Thousand Cranes.(Yeah, Japanese girls are sometimes named stuff like Thousand Cranes... which would actually be Chidzuru.
+(Yes, Japanese girls sometimes have names like Thousand Cranes... which would actually be Chidzuru.
 But let's be honest, Thousand Cranes sounds way cooler.)

 Anyway, Ted went on a date with Thousand Cranes.
 The two of them got thoroughly boozed and spent the whole night laughing.